satansdeer/satansdeer.github.com/src/pages/posts/git-add-patch/index.md

 * **s** - split the current hunk into smaller hunks
 * **e** - manually edit the current hunk

-There are some more opions, you can see them by chosing the **?** option.
+There are some more options, you can see them by choosing the **?** option.

 Here we want only the first part about the sugar and sweetness, so we choose the option&nbsp;**s**.